seandevs/shopping_cart_api/README.md

 # Shopping Cart API
-This is an toy API for example purposes built on Sinatra <http://sinatrarb.com/intro.html>.
+This is a toy API for example purposes built on Sinatra <http://sinatrarb.com/intro.html>.
 The API simulates a shopping cart where the user can create a new shopping cart, get the items in a shopping cart by id, update items in a shopping cart and delete a shopping cart.

 ## Installation
 Clone this repo to your development enviroment.